Free Software is software that respects the user’s freedom

 What the heck is freedom? that these people keep talking about?
 I thought it meant software — that was free of charge.
 Respects the user from what?
 Bullying?
 Ads?
 Time?
 I have no clue what you’re talking about.

 But to a GNU/Linux nerd this perfectly makes sense 👨💻

 Huh?
 Let me explain 👀

 This is your 💻

 A phone 📱 is also a 💻 computer

 A phone can also do all of the same stuff, albeit on a smaller screen and at a slower pace.
 Because it’s powered by a ‘processor’ & works the same way with electricity.
 This is called a universal computer.

-In the 1940s people invented programs - (instructions) written in English that made the apps you use work.
+In the 1940s people wrote — programs (instructions) written in English that made the apps you use work.
 Computers translate these long lines of instructions into electric signals in the form of 1s and 0s and other yada yada that you can read here so that the the computer gives us the desired result.

-The only job of the computer is to take that program & run it as it is
+The only job of the computer is to take a program & run it as it is

 If we know what the computer does we can predict what it’ll do.
 The computer can not be picky, or have a mind of its own.
 Nor can it decide if it’s going to harm the user or help the user, it does what is told.
 A computer does not have life or a conscience of its own.

 What if this code was used to detonate a bomb?

 Use your camera to spy on you?

 Zoom, Google Meet & other such software are tools used against you.

 Including all your photos, music & movies that you got via Netflix, Spotify & iTunes?
 Remotely delete your apps like the case where Apple removed Fortnite from the AppStore?

 A computer is not to blame, it simply did what it was told

 But wait?
 Who gave the computer the instructions?

 Ah yes, the programmer!👨💻